GoogleChrome/web.dev/src/site/content/en/payments/web-based-payment-apps-overview/index.md

 [Service
 worker](https://developers.google.com/web/fundamentals/primers/service-workers)
-is an event-driven script that runs in the background even if the registering website is not opened in the browser.
+is an event-driven script that runs in the background even if the registering website is not open in the browser.
 Service workers enable websites to work offline and send push notifications, because they can respond to requests with cache that is stored locally in advance.